nafets227/backup/README.md

     is the password to connect to the target server \[optional\] mandatory if the Destination is remote

+# rclone
+Backups data from various Clouds, leveraging [rclone](https://rclone.org/).

+### rcone Global paramaters
+  * Source - Name of the cloud in rclone config
+  * Destination - Directory where to store the download.
+    Optionally prefixed by Server name followed by a colon.
+  * Source Secret - rclone.conf file to be used

 # Security (Secrets)
 Each remote system needs a Secret for Authentication and authorisation.
 Typical form of Secrets are public keys or passwords.
 If needed, Secrets can